 § 245-34.
-Manufactured housing [Amended 5/?/22]
+Manufactured housing [Amended 5/10/22]

-- A. In conformity with New Hampshire RSA 674:32, manufactured housing, if placed upon a permanent foundation, is allowed in the General Residence District, Family District, Monadnock Community Health Care District, West Peterborough District, and in the Rural District. - B. Temporary manufactured homes Manufactured housing not placed on a permanent foundation is allowed in the town under the following circumstances: - 1.
-Pursuant to the provisions of § 245-8B(3) of this chapter (must be located in a manufactured housing park). - 2.
-Are allowed bBy special exception of the Zoning Board of Adjustment,.
-Mmanufactured homes not on permanent foundations are allowed in the rural all districts for a period not to exceed two (2) years while a permanent residence is being constructed on the property, provided the conditions listed in §245-17 B are met. - C. Manufactured housing of less than three hundred twenty (320) square feet in area is not allowed within the town.
-For emergency manufactured homes, please refer to §245-17.
+- A. In conformity with New Hampshire RSA 674:32, manufactured housing, is allowed in the General Residence District, Family District, Monadnock Community Health Care District, West Peterborough District, and in the Rural District. - B. Temporary manufactured homes: - 1.
+Are allowed by special exception of the Zoning Board of Adjustment.
+Manufactured homes not on permanent foundations are allowed in all districts for a period not to exceed two (2) years while a permanent residence is being constructed on the property, provided the conditions listed in §245-17 B are met. - C. For emergency manufactured homes, please refer to §245-17.